maxecoulter/BaRT-2/README.md

   ### short_long_RTD_filter.py

   Script for filtering the combined short long read transcriptome.
-Context for usage found in **BaRT_merge.sh**.
+The context for its usage is found in **BaRT_merge.sh**.
 Will remove short read only based transcripts unless they cover novel splice junctions or novel genomic loci.

   ### convert_bed_to_split_chromosomes.py